As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links feature is not visible when you log into your WordPress dashboard you will need to install a plugin.
-In this step-by-step tutorial, you will learn how to add and manage links on your site’s sidebar using plugins.
+If the Links feature is not visible when you log into your WP backend, you can add it by installing a plugin.
+In this tutorial, you will learn how to add and manage links on your sidebar using WordPress plugins.

 Link Manager